This Neo Financial vs Koho comparison takes a look at how the 2 financial technology companies stack up against themselves.

 On the other hand, the KOHO prepaid Mastercard offers an average of 1% on select purchases.

 While you can earn up to 2% regular cashback with the KOHO premium Mastercard this is only limited to groceries transportation, food and drink spending.

 This is very low when compared with Neo credit card cashback structure.

 KOHO offers reloadable prepaid Mastercard s while Neo Financial offers credit cards.
 Unlike Neo card, your transactions with KOHO prepaid Mastercard are not reported to credit bureaus.

-To get your transactions reported to credit bureaus with a KOHO card, you must subscribe to KOHO Credit Builder, which costs $7 per month.
+To get your transactions reported to credit bureaus with a KOHO card, you must subscribe to KOHO Credit Builder, which costs $5 to $10 per month.

 Unless you have a bad credit that disqualifies you for a credit card, subscribing to KOHO Credit Builder is costly and can be avoided.